hekonsek/smolok/documentation.md

     bash <(curl -sL https://goo.gl/cLVVCF)

+In order to install Smolok, you should have Docker and Maven installed and present in your classpath.
+To install those on Ubuntu execte the following command:

+    curl -sSL https://get.docker.com/ | sh && apt-get install maven

 ## Command line tool

 Smolok command line tool can be used to create and manage Smolok platform from a command line.
 In order to install Smolok command line tool, execute the following command:

     bash <(curl -sL https://goo.gl/cLVVCF)

+In order to install Smolok, you should have Docker and Maven installed and present in your classpath.
+To install those on Ubuntu execte the following command:

+    curl -sSL https://get.docker.com/ | sh && apt-get install maven

 ### Enforcing Smolok version